If you are using our free account at figshare.com please see our Copyright and Licensing Policy here.

 Here is a nice guide that provides further detail: "The Legal Side of Open Source".

-If you are still unsure about what license to use please do get in touch with your University representative, there is also the Creative Commons tool to help you decide, available here.
-Or submit a support ticket, we'll try and respons within 48 hours.
+If you are still unsure about what license to use please do get in touch with your University representative, there is also the Creative Commons tool to help you decide or submit a support ticket, and we'll aim to respond within 48 hours.